Mechanical Barriers to Communication

 Contraception

-• Condoms: Latex or polyurethane sheaths used during sexual intercourse to prevent sperm from entering the uterus.
+- Condoms: Latex or polyurethane sheaths are used during sexual intercourse to prevent sperm from entering the uterus.

 Security and Safety

-• Fences and Walls: Erected to secure property or certain areas from unauthorized access or to provide safety by preventing falls.
+- Fences and Walls: Erected to secure property or specific areas from unauthorized access or to provide safety by preventing falls.

 Environmental Protection

-• Oil Booms: Floating barriers used to contain oil spills on water surfaces to prevent environmental contamination.
+- Oil Boom: Floating barriers used to contain oil spills on water surfaces to prevent environmental contamination.

-• Erosion Controls: Such as silt fences or gabions, used to prevent soil erosion by water or wind.
+- Erosion Control: Such as silt fences or gabions are used to prevent soil erosion by water or wind.

 Health and Safety